 - Regional economic fundamentals, such as employment growth, population growth, and market inventory

 These rates do see upward and downward movement, but no major shifts occur overnight.
-If you look at recent research from Calkain, you can see that from 2012 to 2016, single tenant net lease (STNL) cap rates have only slightly dropped, having been at historic lows for several years.
+If you look at recent research from Calkain Companies, LLC, you can see that from 2012 to 2016, single tenant net lease (STNL) cap rates have only slightly dropped, having been at historic lows for several years.

 With the 2017 change in administration and the rising interest rates, cap rates will still remain low, however a slight uptick is expected.
 The net lease market will begin to shift away from landlords and start to favor the buyers.

 When looking to invest in commercial real estate, you will see that the cap rates for net lease assets are lower than those for office and multifamily assets.
 Office and multifamily tend to have significantly higher risks, and therefore investors expect to have higher returns.
 You can find out more about the benefits of investing in net lease in Calkain’s Net Lease 101 section.

 Cap rates are a good way of comparing properties and providing an estimate of what type of income it could generate.
 Although cap rates can be very helpful in finding the right investment property, it should not be the only factor used.
 Keep in mind that although it is useful for easy and quick property comparisons, a potential investor will also want to examine what type of income growth potential the property offers and what are the potential risks of any changes to the property’s value.

 Cap rates can be helpful to determine what type of income the property would need to generate in order to make it a worthwhile one.
 This can be done by taking the property’s price and multiplying it by the cap rate of similar properties.
 That figure will give the amount of needed income.